-Ron Abramson is Chair of Shaheen & Gordon’s Immigration Practice and a member of the firm’s Anti-Discrimination and Diversity Committee.
+Ron Abramson is Chair of Shaheen & Gordon’s Immigration Practice.

 Ron Abramson began his career with the New Hampshire Public Defender Program before establishing himself as one of the State's preeminent immigration lawyers.
 In a career spanning 25+ years, Ron has handled a multitude of immigration, criminal defense, civil litigation, and international legal matters.
 Ron has also served as an international trade consultant, and as a law professor in the U.S. and abroad.